Janet Gladys Aitken

-Janet Gladys Aitken, later Campbell, Montagu, and Kidd, (9 July 1908 – 18 November 1988) was a Canadian-British aristocrat and socialite.
+Janet Gladys Aitken (later Campbell, Montagu, and Kidd; 9 July 1908 – 18 November 1988) was a Canadian-British aristocrat and socialite.
 The daughter of Max Aitken, 1st Baron Beaverbrook, she grew up at Cherkley Court in Surrey.
 She was the first wife of Ian Campbell, later the Duke of Argyll, and the mother of Lady Jeanne Campbell.
 Her second husband, who was a son of the 9th Earl of Sandwich, died in World War II.
 She married a third time to the Canadian army officer Major Thomas Edward Dealtry Kidd.

 An accomplished equestrian, Aitken served as a director of the All England Jumping Course at Hickstead for over twenty years.
 In her later life she obtained a license as a helicopter pilot and bred Fjord horses on her farm in Ewhurst, Surrey.
-A prominent socialite of her time, she was known to entertain members of the international jet set, politicians, and royalty at her second home in Barbados, where she was a friend and neighbor of the American diplomat W. Averell Harriman.
+A prominent socialite of her time, she was known to entertain members of the international jet set, politicians, and royalty at her second home in Barbados, where she was a friend and neighbour of the American diplomat W. Averell Harriman.
 In 1987, the year before she died, Aitken authored an autobiography titled The Beaverbrook Girl.

 Early life and family

 Aitken was born on 9 July 1908 in Halifax, Nova Scotia to Max Aitken, the owner of the Daily Express, and Gladys Henderson Drury.
 Her paternal grandparents were William Cuthbert Aitken, a Scottish-born Presbyterian minister, and Jane Noble, the daughter of a wealthy farmer and storekeeper.
 Her maternal grandfather was Major-General Charles William Drury CBE, who was a cousin of Admiral Sir Charles Carter Drury.
 The Drury family descended from Colonel Charles Drury of Ireland, who immigrated to Saint John, New Brunswick in 1805.
 She was also descended from the Hazen family of Massachusetts.

 Aitken's brother, Wing Commander Sir Max Aitken, 2nd Baronet, was a fighter pilot with No. 601 Squadron RAF during World War II.

 In 1910 the family moved from Canada to the United Kingdom, and her father bought Cherkley Court, a mansion in Surrey.
 She grew up with her family entertaining Sir Winston Churchill, Rudyard Kipling, and David Lloyd George at their home.
 In July 1916, Aitken's father was created a baronet by George V. On 23 January 1917 her father was elevated to the peerage as 1st Baron Beaverbrook, at which time she was entitled to use the style The Honourable, as the daughter of a baron.
-After her mother died, her father married Marcia Anastasia Christoforides, the widow of his friend Sir James Dunn, but later divorced.
-He married a third time to his mistress, the ballet dancer Lili Ernst.
+After her mother died, her father married Marcia Anastasia Christoforides, the widow of his friend Sir James Dunn.